LeanKit-Labs/autohost/README.md

 	} ).pipe( envelope.responseStream );
 ```

+## External Resources - Loading an NPM Resource Module
+Autohost allows you to specify a list of NPM modules that it will attempt to load as resources.
+This feature is intended to allow you to package a resource and its static files into an NPM module that can be shared.
+This may seem like an odd feature at first, but hopefully it will lead to some interesting sharing of common APIs and/or UIs for autohost based services. (example - realtime metrics dashboard)

 ## HTTP Transport
 The http transport API has three methods you can call to add middleware, API routes and static content routes.
 While you should rely on resources to supply routes, it's very common to add your own middleware.
 Authost will always add your middleware *after* its standard middleware and passport (unless you have turned off specific middleware via configuration).